The best time to do this survey is between May and September.

 Ready to enter your results online?

-Just want to submit a possible pest or disease sighting?
+Just want to submit a pest or disease sighting?

-Use the form below to tell us about a pest or disease you've spotted outside the survey.
+Use the form below to report a pest or disease without entering full survey data.
 Please include a photo if you can.

 Problems entering your results online?